pjjajal/tencomp/README.md

 # tencomp
-A simple inference engine for image generation models.
+A simple inference engine for image generation.